leaveoscaralone/react-graphql-project/exercises.md

 # Codeworks Pre Course Exercises

-There are three coding assignments you need to complete as part of the Codeworks pre course curriculum: Underline, Stringifier, and Instatags (go through them in this order).
+There are three exercises that you need to complete as part of the Codeworks pre course curriculum: Underline, Stringifier, and Instatags (go through them in this order).

 Consider that the first one is going to take you at least double the time than each of the other two to complete.